wjianwei126/uvgTorrent/README.md

 # Purpose

 To explore the torrent protocol. uvgTorrent will allow a user to input a magnet link, select a file to stream and then set up a stream which can be viewed via vlc.
-Bonus points for launching vlc and streaming the correct stream automaticaly.
+Bonus points for launching vlc and streaming the file as chunks are downloaded sequentialy.

 # Current Status

-- Margnet URI is being parsed and connection packet is being sent + received from the trackers
+- Magnet URI is being parsed and connection packet is being sent + received from the trackers

 # to do